 This episode of Gideon’s Promise: The Podcast explores the challenges our public defenders are facing during this devastating pandemic and their responses to the protests erupting throughout the country against racial injustice.
-Host Jonathan Rapping and guest host, Ilham Askia, speak with two Gideon’s Promise Alumni — Brandon Ball, Assistant Public Defender – Felony Trial Division, Harris County Public Defender’s Office in Houston, Texas and Georgia Sims, Assistant Deputy Public Defender & Training Director, Metropolitan Public Defender’s Office in Nashville, Tennessee.
+Co-hosts Jonathan Rapping and Ilham Askia, speak with two Gideon’s Promise Alumni — Brandon Ball, Assistant Public Defender – Felony Trial Division, Harris County Public Defender’s Office in Houston, Texas and Georgia Sims, Assistant Deputy Public Defender & Training Director, Metropolitan Public Defender’s Office in Nashville, Tennessee.
 They will speak about why they stay in the fight to reform public defense, the challenges they face in this historic time, and what being a public defender means!
 Enjoy!

-> Brandon Ball currently serves as Assistant Public Defender within Harris County Public Defender Office’s Felony Trial Division located in Houston, Texas.
+Brandon Ball currently serves as Assistant Public Defender within Harris County Public Defender Office’s Felony Trial Division located in Houston, Texas.
 In conjunction and prior to, Brandon has successfully managed a private practice firm, the Ball Law Firm, for over eight years.

 Brandon completed his educational studies at Sam Houston State University (Bachelor of Science in Criminal Justice) and Texas Southern University’s Thurgood Marshall School of Law (Juris Doctorate).

 Brandon enjoys engaging in a number of local professional organizations, including Omega Psi Phi Fraternity, Inc.